How to prepare your business for the 1099-K changes

 Survey methodology

 Marketplaces: The research was conducted by Censuswide, with 106 decision makers over the age 18 in online marketplaces (eBay, Etsy, Amazon, etc.) in the U.S. (job titles: Accountant, Bookkeeper, Vendor manager, Controller) between 10.20.2023 – 11.1.2023.
-Censuswide abides by and employes members of the Market Research Society, which is based on the ESOMAR principles.
+Censuswide abides by and employs members of the Market Research Society, which is based on the ESOMAR principles.

 Marketplace sellers and gig economy workers: The research was conducted by Censuswide, with 501 sellers on online marketplaces and gig economy workers (freelancers, contractors, side hustles, etc.) in the U.S. The research was run between 10.20.2023 –11.1.2023.
-Censuswide abides by and employes members of the Market Research Society, which is based on the ESOMAR principles.
+Censuswide abides by and employs members of the Market Research Society, which is based on the ESOMAR principles.

 Recent posts